ccadori/sand-socket/README.md

 ```

 ## Concerns
-Sand socket performance was not enough tested yet, and as long as it is a TCP socket and is text-based, it may not be
+The performance was not enough tested yet, and as long as it is a TCP socket and is text-based, it may not be
 the best option for an application that requires a lot of packets per second, like an action game.

 ## Roadmap
 - Make logs optional.
 - Find a more performatic way to separate event and message.
 - Create the concept of rooms, in order to not store all the clients together.

+These are what I'm planning to implement in the short-term, in case you have a suggestion feel free to contact me
+or open an issue :)